Early Childhood Education: Special Education MA Dual

 Culminating Project:

-Students complete an integrative portfolio over the course of the degree program reflecting their growth as an early childhood teacher.
+Students complete an integrative project over the course of the degree program reflecting their growth as an early childhood teacher.

 New York State Education Department (NYSED) mandates teacher certification requirements that are needed for program completion and graduation which are listed in the Office of Teacher Education section of the catalog.